There are now 3 possible online modes for units:

 - varies according to projects, but typically 20 contact hours per semester with no additional workload

 - The Conservatorium usually offers Orchestra, Wind Orchestra and Symphonic Chorus as approved large ensembles each semester.
-Students from all Music Practical Studies, Music Principal Studies and some Broadening Ensemble units rehearse and present a public performance.
+Students from all Music Practical Studies, Music Principal Studies, Creative Music Technology and some Broadening Ensemble units rehearse and present a public performance.